mosip/mosip-infra/deployment/sandbox-v2/docs/reg_client_install.md

 # Registration Client Install
-This document provides steps to install Registration Client (RegC) and work with this sandbox.
+This document provides steps to install Registration Client (RegC) to work with this sandbox.
 The RegC runs on Windows.
 It is assumed that sandbox is successfully installed.

 ## Download RegC